Cooking Merit Badge Answers: Requirements 3–7 (Part 2/2)

 c.
 Share and discuss your meal plan and shopping list with your counselor.

 d.
-Using at least five of the 10 cooking methods from requirement 3, prepare and serve yourself and at least one adult (parent, family member, guardian, or other responsible adult) one breakfast, one lunch, one dinner, and one dessert from the meals you planned.
-The meals for requirement 4 may be prepared on different days, and they need not be prepared consecutively.
-Those served need not be the same for all meals.
+Using at least five of the 10 cooking methods from requirement 3, prepare and serve yourself and at least one adult (parent, family member, guardian, or other responsible adult) one breakfast, one lunch, one dinner, and one dessert from the meals you planned.*

 e.
 Time your cooking to have each meal ready to serve at the proper time.
 Have an adult verify the preparation of the meal to your counselor.